Dantali0n/radloggerpy/doc/source/developer/index.rst

 is launched.
 The service loads configuration and sets up logging, afterwards the logo is displayed depending on the settings.
 When this basic initialization is finalized all devices are initialized as shown in the flow-chart below.
-Here the orange line indicates the launch of a new thread.
+Here the :boldorange:`orange` line indicates the launch of a new thread.
 After the basic initialization of a device it enters an active loop from which it still can enter an error state if problems are encountered.
+The active loop itself is not shown here.

 ..
     fg-device-init.xml

 .. image:: /images/fg-device-init.svg
     :align: center
     :width: 100%
     :alt: Device initialization flow chart

+Upon encountering a device error several methods will be available to notify users.
+These can be enabled in the configuration along with any configuration parameters required.